History of South Africa (1652–1815): Arrival of the Dutch

 The best-known Khoikhoi groups included the Griqua, who had originally lived on the western coast between St Helena Bay and the Cederberg Range.
 In the late 18th century, they managed to acquire guns and horses and began trekking northeast.
-En route other groups of Khoisan, Coloureds, and even white adventurers joined them, and they rapidly gained a reputation as a formidable military force.
+En route other groups of Khoisan, people of mixed-ethnicity, and even white adventurers joined them, and they rapidly gained a reputation as a formidable military force.
 Ultimately, the Griquas reached the Highveld around present-day Kimberley, where they carved out territory that came to be known as Griqualand.

 Burgher expansion

 As the burghers, too, continued to expand into the rugged hinterlands of the north and east, many began to take up a semi-nomadic pastoralist lifestyle, in some ways not far removed from that of the Khoikhoi they displaced.
 In addition to its herds, a family might have a wagon, a tent, a Bible, and a few guns.
 As they became more settled, they would build a mud-walled cottage, frequently located, by choice, days of travel from the nearest European.
 These were the first of the Trekboere (Wandering Farmers, later shortened to Boers), completely independent of official controls, extraordinarily self-sufficient, and isolated.
 Their harsh lifestyle produced individualists who were well acquainted with the land.
 Like many pioneers with Christian backgrounds, the burghers attempted to live their lives based on teachings from the Bible.